ronen91/02-Space-Shooter/README.md

 I created this game for a class assignment at Indiana University.

-Description: Play as a UFO trying to obliterate meteroids, a foe space ship, and more!
+Description: Play as a UFO trying to obliterate anything that stands in your way!

 ## Implementation
 Created using Godot 3.5.1